DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

     PSIn.Color = Col[VertId];
 }
 ```
 The shader is written in HLSL.
-Diligent Engine uses shader source code converter to translate HLSL
+Diligent Engine uses a shader source code converter to translate HLSL
 into GLSL when needed.
 It can also use shaders authored in GLSL, but there is no GLSL to HLSL converter.

 Pixel (fragment) shader simply interpolates vertex colors and is also written in HLSL: